Insight • UX

 Combining voice and gesture for inclusive multimodal design

-The real power of voice and gesture for accessibility comes when they work together.
+The real value comes when voice and gesture work together.
 A user with limited mobility might use voice for navigation and simple gestures for confirmation.
 A user with a visual impairment might use voice for commands and haptic gesture feedback for orientation.

 Design principles for multimodal accessibility

-Redundancy is a feature.
-Every critical action should be achievable through at least two modalities.
-This is not wasteful design; it is inclusive design.
+Redundancy is not waste.
+It is the point.
+Every critical action should be available through at least two modalities.

 A practical multimodal accessibility checklist

-- System preferences (reduced motion, high contrast, screen reader) are honored across modalities
+• System preferences (reduced motion, high contrast, screen reader) are honoured across modalities

 Building accessible voice and gesture into existing products

-You do not need to rebuild your product from scratch.
-Start with the highest-impact additions:
+You do not need to rebuild the product from scratch.
+Start where the impact is highest.

 Quick wins

-- Add voice search to your primary navigation.
-This immediately helps users who struggle with keyboards or small touch targets.
+1. Add voice search to your primary navigation.
+It helps users who struggle with keyboards or small touch targets straight away.

-- Add swipe gestures with button alternatives for common actions (dismiss, archive, navigate).
+2. Add swipe gestures with button alternatives for common actions such as dismiss, archive and navigate.

-- Test with voice-only.
-Try to complete your product's key tasks using only voice.
+3. Test with voice-only.
+Try to complete the key tasks using only voice.
 Note every failure point.

-- Audit gesture requirements.
-List every gesture your product requires.
-Ensure each has a non-gesture alternative.
+4. Audit gesture requirements.
+List every gesture the product requires, then make sure each one has a non-gesture alternative.

 Longer-term investments

-- Build a voice interaction model for your product's core flows.
+1. Build a voice interaction model for the product's core flows.

 For a broader accessibility audit framework, see our creative audit checklist.